twilight-goose/Mapping-Stations/README.md

 - YEAR_FROM and YEAR_TO
 - DATE

-The PWQMN dataset is expected to contain the following fields, and a missing one will result in ValueErrors.
+The PWQMN dataset is expected to contain the following fields, and a missing one will result in KeyErrors.
+If certain fields are not present, they can be removed from the dictionaries in load_data.generate_pwqmn_sql() to bypass the KeyErrors.
 ```
 'MonitoringLocationName',
 'MonitoringLocationID',